Connect the client

 Initialize the session

-To visualize the process of initializing a new session, we can use a simple flow diagram:
+The process of initializing a new session can be visualized using a simple flow diagram:

 Here’s a step-by-step explanation of the session initialization process:

-- Start the app: We initiate our app by connecting with MetaMask, a popular Ethereum wallet provider.
+- Start the app: The app is initiated by connecting with MetaMask, a popular Ethereum wallet provider.

-- Check user existence (within our dapp): We determine whether the user's Ethereum wallet is already associated with an FT account in our decentralized app (dapp).
+- Check user existence (within the dapp): It is determined whether the user's Ethereum wallet is already associated with an FT account in the decentralized app (dapp).

-- Create a session (user exists): If the user's Ethereum wallet links to an account in our dapp, we create a new session.
-This session allows us to interact seamlessly with the FT protocol.
+- Create a session (user exists): If the user's Ethereum wallet links to an account in the dapp, a new session is created.
+This session allows seamless interaction with the FT protocol.

-- Create an account (user doesn't exist): If the user's Ethereum wallet isn't connected to an account in our dapp, we create a new account.
+- Create an account (user doesn't exist): If the user's Ethereum wallet isn't connected to an account in the dapp, a new account is created.
 This involves a detailed process explained in Module 1.

-- Create a session: After successfully creating a new account, we establish a session that enables interaction with the blockchain using the FT4-wrapper.
+- Create a session: After successfully creating a new account, a session is established that enables interaction with the blockchain using the FT4-wrapper.

 // 2.